MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 # Monadic Signature

-In `DataKnots`, the structure of vectorized data is described using *shape* objects.
+## Overview

+In `DataKnots`, a query is called *monadic* if the format of the query input and output can be expressed using a *monadic signature*.
+Monadic signatures are created using the following definitions.

     using DataKnots:
         OPT,